 Micque Li: “I have 7 younger siblings, a couple of whom I semi-raised under extremely stressful circumstances.
 I myself attempted suicide 2ce in my teens.
 I’ve also been an actor and writer.”

-Monica Rosas San Bernardino County Dept. of Behavioral Health is a staff member who participates as a judge for this county’s video submissions.
+Monica Rosas is a San Bernardino County Dept. of Behavioral Health staff member who participates as a judge for this county’s video submissions.

 Nancy Adams is a behavioral health counselor for FirstMed Health & Wellness Center in Southern NV.
 As one who has focused her career around the mental health of children and adolescents, she is passionate about what fuels their SI.

 Nancy Goldstein has worked in education for the past 25 years, and is a certified school psychologist primarily working with adolescents.

 Naomi Laeuchli is a published author, who has worked closely with both playwrights and screenwriters, and served as a judge for the Directing Change film contest for the past six years.

 Natalie Newson: “Together we can make a difference and ensure mental wellness for all!”